 Level 2 - inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly.
 Level 3 - inputs that are not based on observable market data (unobservable inputs).
-The Trust recognises

 The Trust recognises transfers between levels of the fair value hierarchy at the end of the reporting period during which the change has occurred.